mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 # Context

-## Scenarios
+# Scenarios
-### User Adds a Foreign Key Constraint
+## User Adds a Foreign Key Constraint
-Tables will have a "Link to Another Table" button in the toolbar Clicking the button will open a modal that asks the user some questions (see Brent's comment) We will automatically create the column once the user answers them (which table we create the column on will depend on their answer)
-If it's many to many, we will create a map table and another column Table constraints modal will show foreign keys
-Users can create, edit, and delete foreign keys from here Viewing FKs
-Users should be able to identify columns with foreign key constraints applied This could include multi-column foreign keys
-It should look different from multiple single column foreign keys Users should see a preview of the linked table in a FK column Editing FK cells
-The user should be able to edit values in columns that have foreign key constraints applied There should be a lookup component (search + dropdown + autocomplete) to help them Autocomplete should allow users to search by any value
+### Automatically from the 'Link Table' dialog

+#### Steps

+- The user wants to link values from a table to another table belonging to the same schema.
+- The user starts the 'Link Table' process by clicking on the 'Link Table' button in the table toolbar area.
+- The user reads the instructions in the 'Link Table' dialog and understands that the tables will be linked by setting up a foreign key constraint.
+They also understand that manual configuration is available.
+- The user selects the table they wish to link to.
+- The user answers 'yes' or 'no' to the questions presented.
+The answers will determine the location of the foreign key or whether a new table needs to be created
+	- Answering 'yes' to both questions will set up a mapping table with foreign key columns for both tables creating a many-to-many relationship
+  - Answering 'yes' to any of the questions and 'no' to the other will set up a foreign key column in the appropiate table creating a one-to-many relationship.
+The column is added to the table on the 'many' side of the relationship.
+- Once the questions are answered, the user will read a summary of the changes that will be made by the system, in a section titled 'Under the Hood'.
+- Before creating the link, the user will have the chance to rename the new columns or tables.

+### Manually from the 'Table Constraints' settings

+## User Edits a Foreign Key Constraint
+### Manually from the 'Table Constraints' settings

+## User Identifies a Column With a Foreign Key Constraint Applied
+### The foreign key constraint is set to a single column
+### The foreign key constraint is set to multiple columns

+## User Sees a Preview of the Linked Table in a Column With a Foreign Key Constraint Applied

+## User Edits the Values of a Column With a Foreign Key Constraint Applied
+### The field is empty
+### The field contains a value
+### The new field value is invalid

 > This spec is outdated and should not be followed.